Refinance rates with Laurel Road start at 1.89%.

-However, if you don’t have the credit or income to qualify for private student loans on your own, you’ll need to bring a cosigner with good credit into the mix, Ramsdell said.
+Depending on your credit, though, it might be possible to get a lower interest rate with private student loans.
+If you don’t have the credit or income to qualify for private student loans on your own, you’ll need to bring a cosigner with good credit into the mix.

-Finally, realize that private student loans don’t offer the same repayment options and protection as federal student loans.
-With federal loans, you can sign up for income-driven repayment to cap your monthly obligation at 10% of your income.
-While some private lenders, including Earnest, have hardship programs, they aren’t guaranteed.
-Plus, you might have to begin repaying private student loans while you’re still in school.
+Finally, as noted above, remember that private student loans don’t offer the same repayment options and protections as federal student loans.
+With federal loans, you can likely sign up for income-driven repayment to cap your monthly obligation at 10% of your income and possibly lead to loan forgiveness.

-Check with the college you plan to attend to find out if it offers similar loans.
-A small amount can go a long way when you aren’t required to pay interest.
+Check with the college you plan to attend to find out if it offers similar loans — a small amount can go a long way when you aren’t required to pay interest.

 Once you finish school and enter repayment, it’s time to figure out if you can afford each month’s obligation.

-However, these strategies for handling your student debt can mean more money will be paid in interest charges over time.
-Refinancing to a lower interest rate, on the other hand, can mean thousands of dollars in interest savings over time.
+However, this strategy for handling your student debt can mean more money will be paid in interest charges over the life of the loan.
+Refinancing to a lower interest rate, on the other hand, can mean thousands of dollars in interest savings over the life of your loan.